Forsyth Tech Small Business Center

 Speaker: Ruben Gonzales

 Join our conversation about best practices to develop and maintain successful businesses.
-This month we will discuss the trends in digital marketing.
-It's important for us to understand your customers' needs and how they impact our ability to in managing our businesses.
-During this monthly series, past discussions include Business Success, Communicating Your Value, Credit and Finance, Value Proposition, Partnerships, Professionalism, Productivity, Customer Loyalty, LinkedIn, Marketing Collateral, Business Pitches, Ways to Grow Our Businesses, Networking, Customer Engagement, and Business Research.
+This month we will discuss the importance of Clarity, Community, & Confidence in managing our businesses.
+It's important for you to understand your customers' "Why?" and connect with it.
+During this monthly series, past discussions include Digital Marketing, Business Success, Communicating Your Value, Credit and Finance, Value Proposition, Partnerships, Professionalism, Productivity, Customer Loyalty, LinkedIn, Marketing Collateral, Business Pitches, Ways to Grow Our Businesses, Networking, Customer Engagement, and Business Research.
 In addition to finding customers, we must know what is involved in enhancing our relationships.
+Discussion topics will be based largely upon experiences and interests of the roundtable participants.
 The purpose of the Small Business Center is “Increasing Business Success” and we will explore ways to do this during each roundtable.

 525 Vine Street (parking behind building from Research Parkway)